And greetings to you, music lovers, thrill seekers, and conversationalists all across the fruited plane.

 To them, Christians are the epitome of mind-numbed robots.

-They are walking-talking automatons.
+They are walking, talking automatons.

 And they all believe all of this stuff in the Bible that makes no sense, that's crazy and stupid and weird, and none of it can be proved in their life, in their belief.

-None of it can be proof.
+None of it can be proved.

 So they're idiots.